kingzamzon/docs/docs/migration/overview.md

 );
 ```

-### `@lit-protocol/encryption`

-All of the methods now require `ILitNodeClient` in the function argument.

-### `@lit-protocol/lit-node-client` and `lit-node-client-nodejs`

-All of the functionality for encrypting and decrypting private data is now implemented by the `encrypt` and `decrypt` methods.

-All of the functionality for obtaining a BLS network signature over a JWT is now implemented by the `getSignedToken` method.

 ## Notable Changes

 V3 includes the following breaking changes from V2.

 ### Supported Lit Networks

-Both `jalapeno` and `serrano` will no longer be supported. `cayenne` is the only supported network and will be the new default moving forward.
+Both `jalapeno` and `serrano` will no longer be supported.
+Now, `cayenne`, `manzano` and `habanero` are the only supported networks and we will be moving forward with them.

 ### Types